CanvasHS/canvashs.github.io/protocol.md

 Basic datatypes are used in the shapes, they serve as building block for shapes.

 ###Color
-Colors are basic structures used in the API and can be used in the fillRGB and strokeRGB properties of shapes.
+Colors are basic structures used in the API and can be used in the fill and stroke properties of shapes.

 ####Example
 {% highlight json %}
-{ "fillRGB":  { "r": 255, "g": 255, "b": 255 }}
+{ "fill":  "rgba(255,0,0,1)"}
 {% endhighlight %}

 ###Points